 As travel photographers, we are always on the lookout to discover something beautiful and relatively untouched.
 Summer is fast approaching and my feet are getting itchy.
-How about you?
+This article will show you some of the best travel photography locations.
+Where are you thinking about going?

 So, it is time to publish my travel list and get some adventures in the calendar.
 As I am flying between Europe and New Zealand around once a year I am able to break up the trip with some time in interesting places along the way.